hssn-20/web-v6/content/posts/Data-preperation-episode-1.md

 > - Feature Engineering:  Deriving new variables from available data.
 > - Dimensionality Reduction:  Creating compact projections of the data

-In this post, I hope to provide a quick set of first steps you can take in your projects.
+In this post, I hope to provide a quick set of first steps you can take when data cleaning simple projects.

 ### Cleaning
 ![image](/images/ML_CYCLE.PNG)
 Before data can be used, it must be processed.
 The steps of the data processing pipeline must be coded and documented fully.
 A good practice is to retain your original datasets and generate the final version via version controlled scripts.
 Another good practice is to set aside a portion for the test set before [processing](https://www.kaggle.com/alexisbcook/data-leakage).

 Prior to doing any steps, make sure to throughly understand, record and catalogue the data collection process.
-You need to be able to answer questions like what sensors/forms/surveys were used, how is the data stored etc. This will be important when it comes time to debugging.
+You need to be able to answer questions like what sensors/forms/surveys were used, how is the data stored, who collected the data etc. This will be important when it comes time to debug.

 #### Step 1 - Check for duplicates & outliers
-Although it's fairly straight forward to [remove duplicates](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.drop_duplicates.html), it's also easy to do it without being cognizant of the datasets' context.
-Remember to check the type/number of duplicates before any removal.
+Although it's fairly straight forward to [remove duplicates](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.drop_duplicates.html), it's also easy to do it without being cognizant of context.
+Remember to check the type/number of duplicates before removal.

 There a lot of different ways of defining an outlier, a common definition is; any data point that's significantly different from a given population.
 What is meant by 'significant' really depends on your dataset.
 A reasonable algorithm for most cases is an [IsolationForest.](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html).

 #### Step 2 - Check the missing data
 What type of data is missing?
 Is it miscoded?
 How is the missing data labelled?
-Is it missing at random or does the missingness contain information?
+Is it missing completely at random or is the missingness specific?
 What is the structure of the missing information?
-The [missingno](https://github.com/ResidentMario/missingno) library provides a quick way to visualise the missing data.
+These are just a few of the questions you should be able to answer.
+The [missingno](https://github.com/ResidentMario/missingno) library provides a quick way to visualise the missing data and hopefuly begin to answer some of those questions.
 #### Step 3 - Impute
+This step isn't always [necessary](https://www.paultwin.com/wp-content/uploads/Lodder_1140873_Paper_Imputation.pdf) as you can get away with listwise or pairwise deletion for certain datasets.
 #### Conclusion
+So to conclude, when dealing with new dataset:
+- Check duplicates
+- Check outliers
+- Check the missing data
+- Impute
 #### Sources
 [Graphical Models for Processing Missing Data](https://arxiv.org/pdf/1801.03583.pdf) [Detecting and treating outliers in Python](https://towardsdatascience.com/detecting-and-treating-outliers-in-python-part-1-4ece5098b755)
 [Best-Practice Recommendations for Defining, Identifying, and Handling Outliers](https://journals.sagepub.com/doi/10.1177/1094428112470848)
 [A Comprehensive Study of the Past, Present, and Future of Data Deduplication](https://ieeexplore.ieee.org/abstract/document/7529062)